monk-io/docs/docs/publishing.md

 :::note

-Since Monk v3.4.0 `defines` key is only mandatory  within runnable and process-group, no need to put defines elsewhere!
+Since MonkOS v3.4.0 `defines` key is only mandatory  within runnable and process-group, no need to put defines elsewhere!

 :::